proxystore/proxystore/README.md

 ## Documentation

-Complete documentation for ProxyStore at https://proxystore.dev.
+Complete documentation for ProxyStore is available at https://docs.proxystore.dev.